lvwm/cli/README.md

 # CLI
-Some useful command in macOS terminal.
+Some useful command in macOS terminal. include browser and build tools.

 # Usage
 ### List urls